-A science fair in Abu Dhabi welcomed students from 58 different countries to showcase their original work, and thanks to one local aspiring scientist, Langley was represented on the international stage.
+A science fair in Abu Dhabi welcomed students from 58 different countries to showcase their original work, and thanks to two local aspiring scientists, Langley was represented on the international stage.

 “When I first got there, it was completely overwhelming, because there were so many kids there.
-I had never gone to a science fair that big before,” said Mac Dykeman.
+I had never gone to a science fair that big before,” said Mac Dykeman, a Grade 8 student at Langley Fine Arts School.

 “Farming isn’t such a big component there, so a lot of kids were actually amazed that I lived on a farm,” she said.